 How Long Does It Take To Close The Business Registration?

-It generally takes one business day to complete the cancellation of a Sole Proprietorship, General Partnership or Trade name from the time we receive the order until the licence has been cancelled.
+It generally takes one business day to complete the cancellation of a Sole Proprietorship, Firm Name for a General Partnership / General Partnership or Business Name for a Corporation / Trade name from the time we receive the order until the licence has been cancelled.
 A stamped cancellation form is electronically sent to you.
 We will also send a completed copy by mail to the mailing address as provided on the form.